Romit-Maulik/PAR-RL/examples/lorenz_system/README.md

 **<ins>Running the code<ins>**

 The training can be started by running `train_appo.py` on local machine.
 The number of workers can be set using the `num_workers` parameter in the config dictionary.
 The job can be submitted on Theta either in the `debug` or `default` mode.
-Job submission script is provided for both `debug` or `default` mode.
+Job submission scripts are provided for both `debug` or `default` mode.
 To submit the job in `debug` mode on Theta execute
 ```
 qsub ray_python_debug.sh
 ```